Long turns, INP's and index for free group automorphisms: Introduction

 \section{Introduction}

-Automorphisms of a non-abelian free group $\FN$ of finite rank $N \geq 2$ are the the focal point of many interesting recent research efforts.
+Automorphisms of a non-abelian free group $\FN$ of finite rank $N \geq 2$ are the focal point of many interesting recent research efforts.
 The most important class of such automorphisms are the ones that are {\em irreducible with irreducible powers (iwip)}, also called {\em fully irreducible} (see \S\ref{preliminaries}).
 Such automorphisms can always be represented by a map $f: \Gamma \to \Gamma$, where $\Gamma$ is a graph equipped with a marking isomorphism $\FN \overset{\cong}{\longrightarrow} \pi_1(\Gamma)$, and $f$ has the train track property: the map $f$ defines a {\em gate structure} $\mathbf G = \mathbf G(f)$ on $\Gamma$, i.e. a partition of the edge germs at every vertex into {\em gates}, which is preserved by $f$ in that $f$ maps any {\em $\mathbf G$-legal} path to a $\mathbf G$-legal image path.
 Here a path $\gamma$ in $\Gamma$ is {\em $\mathbf G$-legal} if at any vertex it never enters and exits through the same gate.

 In this paper we present a new tool, called {\em long turns}, which we use to define in \S\ref{long-turns} below {\em legalizing} train track morphisms $g: \Gamma \to \Gamma'$ (with respect to fixed gate structures $\mathbf G$ on $\Gamma$ and $\mathbf G'$ on $\Gamma'$).
+A construction device for such legalizing train track morphisms is given in Section \ref{sec:legalizing-factory}.

 \begin{thm} Let $f: \Gamma \to \Gamma$ be a train track map which represents an iwip automorphism of $\FN$ and has positive transition matrix $M(f)$.
 Let $g: \Gamma \to \Gamma$ be a legalizing train track morphism with respect to the gate structure $\mathbf G(f)$, and assume that $g$ induces an automorphism on $\pi_1(\Gamma)$ and is gate-stable (see Definition~\ref{def:gate-stable}).
 Then: \begin{enumerate} \item The map $f \circ g: \Gamma \to\Gamma$ is a train track representative of an iwip automorphism $\phi \in \Out(\FN)$. \item There is no periodic INP in $\Gamma$ for the train track map $f \circ g$.
 In particular there are no non-trivial $(f \circ g)$-periodic conjugacy classes in $\FN$. \item The stable index list for $\phi$ is given by the gate index list for $f$. \end{enumerate} \end{thm}